rdrishabh38/spark/README.md

 3.  **Permission Management:**
     * Containers run as `root` user to bypass WSL2/Linux bind-mount permission conflicts.
     * The `just up` command automatically sets `chmod 777` on the `./work` directory.

+4.  **Object Storage Simulation (S3):**
+    * Includes a MinIO container configured with standard S3A connectors.
+    * Allows practicing "Cloud Native" patterns (dealing with eventual consistency, object listing overhead, and S3A configuration) locally, rather than relying solely on POSIX file systems.

 ---